-The Department aspires to be a regional hub for ethnographic research in all guises and a powerhouse for generating anthropological theory.
-At the heart of our collective research vision lies a shared commitment to an engaged anthropology, which seeks to combine, in different and often experimental ways, a critical attention to pressing social problems and their potential solutions with a strong desire to formulate cutting-edge anthropological theories based on solid bodies of ethnography originating from creative combinations of new and old methods.
+We see fieldwork as the cornerstone of anthropological knowledge production and pride ourselves with covering all major ethnographic regions of the world.
+At the heart of our collective research vision lies a shared commitment to an engaged anthropology, which seeks to combine, in different and often experimental ways, a critical attention to pressing social problems and their potential solutions.
+We always aspire to formulate cutting-edge anthropological theories based on solid bodies of ethnography originating from creative combinations of new and old methods.
 Thus, our vision boils down to what we like to call The Triple E:

-Engagement.
 Department of Anthropology's research aspires to be collaborative, critical, and consequential.
 People with whom we work matter to us, and we try to matter to them.
 We are moved by the world and want to move it in turn.